michal-bures/guess-the-word-together/README.md

 - shared TS interfaces in the `shared` package (TODO)

 ### Things to try out next
+- Yjs collaboration with WebSocket
+- Bun for the server
 - MCP API
 - Code splitting & lazy loading
 -